nadrane/blog/content/_posts/2018-09-16-hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 All of these performance abstractions don't come without a cost.
 I think my experience was quite telling.
 When I finished my Hexo website, the main page was ~40kb, whereas when I finished my Gatsby website, the main page was ~134kb, though it's a little difficult to be precise, which brings me to my next point.

 Optimization is initially challenging and opaque with Gatsby.
-When I started, not only did I have no idea my final site would contain Javascript, I had no idea what would influence its performance.
+When I started, not only did I have no idea my final site would contain JavaScript, I had no idea what would influence its performance.

 It turns out that everything I returned from my GraphQL queries is loaded at runtime, regardless of whether the site used it.
 I didn't understand this going in, and it influences [how I use Gatsby today](/a-performance-guide-to-gatsbyjs).
 This contrasts with Hexo where the performance consequences of my development choices were obvious.